 - Clean, modern styling if the unit lives in a finished space.

 The Gallery FGAC5045W1 is for buyers who want maximum extraction and a polished experience.
-It pulled the most water in testing and its app is one of the better ones on the market, making it easy to check and adjust humidity from your phone.
+It pulled 22.3 pints in four hours in Homes & Gardens’ 2026 test — more than any other unit they measured — and its built-in pump means it can drain out a basement window rather than only downhill to a floor drain.
+Its app is one of the better ones on the market, making it easy to check and adjust humidity from your phone.
+See how it compares to the rest of the range in our best Frigidaire dehumidifier guide.

 5. Pro Breeze PB-03 — Best Compact